Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 “Actually,” he said, “Angkor Wat means City of Temples and encompasses hundreds of structures.

 The main temple within that collection, the one that adventurers worldwide seek, was named Angkor Wat Temple.”
-The Cambodian constitution prohibits construction of any building taller than the highest 65 meter (213 foot) tower of this 900-year-old architectural masterpiece.
+The Cambodian constitution prohibits the construction of any building taller than the highest 65-meter (213-foot) tower of this 900-year-old architectural masterpiece.

 The Main Angkor Wat Temple

-Originally built by Khmer King Suryavarman II in 1150 as a Hindu temple, it was converted to a Buddhist site at the end of the 12th century.
+Originally built in the early 12th century by Khmer King Suryavarman II as a Hindu temple, it was converted to a Buddhist site at the end of the 12th century.
 Considered the largest religious monument in the world, Angkor Wat Temple was never abandoned as a religious center.

 The scary ascent up Angkor’s narrow, steep ceremonial stairs didn’t compare to the terrifying descent.
 Photo by Carol Bowman